Spectroscopy and Coherence of an Excited-State Transition in Tm$^{3+}$:YAlO$_3$ at Telecommunication Wavelength

-Next, we measure the absorption spectrum of the Y1 to \textsuperscript{3}H\textsubscript{4} transitions.
+Next, we measure the absorption spectrum of the Y1 to \textsuperscript{3}H\textsubscript{4} transitions, still at B=0T.
 After populating Y1 using the 1686 nm laser, we expose the crystal to laser light whose wavelength we scan between 1370 nm and 1456 nm in steps of 0.01 nm.
-The detection of photoluminescence (PL) at around 800 nm indicates resonances and, at the same time, allows optimizing the laser polarization and the initial pumping step.
-Our measurement results are shown in Fig. \ref{fig:absorption_to_3H4}.
-In particular, we find a well isolated line at 1451.37 nm, which, according to literature, is the ZPL between Y1 and X1 \cite{o1976crystal}.
+The detection of photoluminescence (PL) around 800 nm indicates resonances and, at the same time, allows optimizing the laser polarization and the initial pumping step.
+Our measurement results are shown in figure \ref{fig:absorption_to_3H4}.
+In particular, we find a well isolated line at 1451.37 nm -- the ZPL between Y1 and X1 \cite{o1976crystal}.
 A subsequent laser scan around this wavelength with improved resolution of 0.001 nm reveals a linewidth of 1.29 GHz.
-This is much narrower than any of the ground-state transitions shown in Fig. \ref{fig:panel}b.
-We furthermore measure an optical depth of up to 1.12, which we expect to increase with optimized pumping (see the supplemental material).
+This is much narrower than any of the nm-wide ground-state transitions shown in figure \ref{fig:absorption_to_3F4}.
+We furthermore measure an optical depth of up to 1.12 on line center, which we expect to increase with optimized pumping (see the supplemental material).

-Small variations of these measurements also allow establishing the radiative lifetimes of the Y1 and the X1 levels.
+Small measurment variations allow establishing the radiative lifetimes of the Y1 and the X1 levels.
 For the former, we monitor the time-resolved decay of the optical depth of the Y1 to X1 transition after switching off the 1686 nm laser.
 For the latter, we analyze the decay of the 800 nm PL rate after pulsed excitation of the X1 level.
-We find lifetimes of 6.21 and 0.85 ms, respectively.
-See the supplemental material for details.
+We find lifetimes of 6.21 $\pm$ 0.01 $\mathrm{ms}$ and 845.4 $\pm$ 2.4 $\mathrm{\mu s}$ for the \textsuperscript{3}F\textsubscript{4} and the \textsuperscript{3}H\textsubscript{4} levels, respectively, which is consistent with literature values \cite{guillemot2019continuous} and an alternative approach detailed in the supplemental material.

+\emph{Level shifts and splitting:} The magnetic field-dependent change of the Tm energy levels is described by the Hamiltonian

+where the first part describes level splitting due to the enhanced nuclear Zeeman effect (the combination of the nuclear Zeeman interaction and the second-order coupling between the hyperfine interaction and the electronic Zeeman effect) and the last part describes level shifts caused by the quadratic Zeeman interaction.
+Here, $g_n$ is the nuclear g-factor of Tm, $\beta_n$ the nuclear magneton, $g$ the Landé g-factor for each level, $\mu_B$ the Bohr magneton, $A$ the hyperfine constant, $\mathbf{I}$ the ion's nuclear spin, $\mathbf{B}$ the applied magnetic fild, and $\Lambda$ the hyperfine tensor \cite{davidson2021measurement}.

+First, to quantify the quadratic Zeeman effect, we measure the shift of the Y1 to X1 transition as a function of applied magnetic field, yielding $\Delta\nu= -101 \pm 3$ MHz/T$^2$ (see supplemental material).